Lang's conjecture and sharp height estimates for the elliptic curves $y^{2}=x^{3}+b$: Sharpness of Results

 \section{Sharpness of Results}

-For each of our Theorems (excluding Theorem~\ref{thm:lang4}), we produce infinite families of pairs of curves and points on those points demonstrating that the results, without the small constant ``error terms'' are best-possible.
+For each part of our Theorems, we produce infinite families of pairs of curves and points on those points demonstrating that the results, without the small constant ``error terms'', are best possible (excluding Theorem~\ref{thm:lang}(d) where our examples are within a very small constant of what we believe are the best possible results).